Counselling

 We would arrange to meet on a regular day and time and agree when we will review our work together so that you feel fully in control of the situation and whether it is meeting your expectations.

-My approach is narrative-based; you tell your story where you want to begin and I will be alongside you, offering a therapeutic perspective and theoretical framework, where it seems appropriate, based on my training, professional experience and understanding of relational trauma and adverse experiences, which may help to bring a fresh perspective on things and deepen your understanding of youself and your resilience.
+My approach is narrative-based; you tell your story where you want to begin and I will be alongside you.
+I offer therapeutic perspective and trauma-informed framework which may help to deepen your understanding of youself and your coping mechanisms.
+Together we will explore a way forward.

 Qualifications and Experience